biotite-dev/biotite/doc/tutorial/sequence.rst

 Loading sequences from file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Biopython enables the user to load and save sequences from/to the popular FASTA format.
-A FASTA file may contain multiple seqeunces.
+*Biopython* enables the user to load and save sequences from/to the popular FASTA format.
+A FASTA file may contain multiple sequences.
 Each sequence entry starts with a line with a leading '>' and a trailing header name.
 The corresponding sequence is specified in the following lines until the next header or end of file.
 Since every sequence has its obligatory header, a FASTA file is predestinated to be implemented as some kind of dictionary.
-This is exactly what has been done in Biopython: The header strings (without the '>') are used as keys to access the sequence string.
+This is exactly what has been done in *Biopython*: The header strings (without the '>') are used as keys to access the sequence string.
 Actually you can cast the `FastaFile` object into a `dict`.
 Let's demonstrate this on the genome of *Escherichia coli* BL21(DE3)